Click to start searching

 • If your organisation is a charity, search the ACNC register.
 Once you have found your organisation’s entry, you can check your rules or constitution which should state the type of legal structure.
 You can search by name and by ABN or ACN.

 • If your organisation is not a charity, search the Australian Business Register search.
 You will need the name and ideally the ABN or ACN of your organisation.
-If your group is a company limited by guarantee (a federal not-for-profit structure) this will be indicated in the entry as an ‘Australian public company’.
+If your group is a company limited by guarantee, this will be indicated in the entry as an ‘Australian public company’.
 If your group is a state-based not-for-profit structure such as an incorporated association or a co-operative, it is likely that the ABR will list it as 'other incorporated entity'.
 You will then need to search your state or territory regulator of not-for-profits to confirm your structure.
+Each state and territory has a register of associations which are incorporated in that state or territory.

 Our fact sheets are designed to help incorporated associations consider options for changing legal structure, and weighing up whether the legal costs and administrative burden of changing structure is worthwhile.